kavindumadushanka972/Railway-Ticketing-System/README.md

 # Server-NodeJS

 This is a simple source code written for a server using NodeJS.
+(Runs in a localhost)

 # Before Run
 Type this command in your IDE terminal to run and build all the required packages: npm install